mycrl/mirror/README.md

 <br/>
 <br/>

-#### 🚧 This project is under development, but the core functionality has been completed and the peripheral sample applications are currently being developed.

 Pure software screen projection is different from Miracast, AirPlay, etc., which need to rely on hardware support.
 This project was not designed to work on a wide area network, but works well in a local area network environment.

+The project is cross-platform, but the priority platforms supported are Windows and Android, Unlike a solution like DLAN, this project is more akin to airplay, so low latency is the main goal, currently the latency is controlled at around 150-250ms (with some variations on different platforms with different codecs), and maintains a highly easy to use API and very few external dependencies.

+## Documentation

+- Rust: There are still some obstacles to releasing to crates.io, so for rust the documentation is being updated.
+- C/C++: This project also compiles dynamic link libraries, so for C/C++ projects, use this header file [ffi/include/mirror.h](./ffi/include/mirror.h)

 ## Build Instructions